How to use Pinterest as a pattern designer

 A lot of people think it’s some kind of social media, but it’s much more of a search engine than anything else.

 Just think about how Pinterest is used:

-You’re looking for a vegetarian mexican recipe.
+You’re looking for a vegetarian Mexican recipe.
 You type the words in the search field and in a second you have tons of inspiration at your fingertips.
-You scroll through the feed of all those yummy images that makes you long for guacamole and salsa to dip your nachos in.
+You scroll through the feed of all those yummy images that makes your stomach roar.

-The recipes that catches your eye especially you pin to your ”Veggie yum-yum” pinboard for checking out later.
+The recipes that especially catches your eyes you pin to your ”Veggie yum-yum” pinboard for checking out later.
 A couple of them seem reeeeeeally nice so you click on them and immediately get transported to a place where you can read more about how to make this drool worthy dish.

 Pinterest is a search engine that can drive traffic to your website, web shop or blog too.
 It can be an important and impactful part of your marketing strategy.

 Do you have a marketing strategy?
 No?
 Well, using Pinterest can be a great start.

 If we want to use Pinterest as a part of our marketing strategy we need a Pinterest strategy:

 As a pattern design business you can use Pinterest as a marketing tool in a very methodological way.
 This is what having a Pinterest strategy means.

 It’s a way to plan how to make Pinterest work for you to reach your goals, your set ratios.
 For example x unique visitors to your website, x readers of your blog, x signups for your newsletter, x buyers of your patterns or products.